When Too Much Help Just Isn't Helpful

 When too much help isn’t helping, it’s time to be assertive in the nicest possible way.
 For me, that was to take the battery out of the doorbell.
 I found that when people wanted to come and see the baby, they called first and I would then arrange with them a convenient time for them to visit.
 From then on, everything became a bit more manageable, on my time.
 That was until the one person who wanted to visit me and the baby every day, whenever she liked, decided to tell my husband that I was possibly suffering post-natal depression because I wanted some time alone!

 I spoke to the local nurse about this and she assured me that there was nothing wrong with having a bit of alone time with my baby.
 In fact, it’s a perfectly healthy thing for both mother and baby.
 Another thing that helped me was to enlist the support of my husband, it’s not easy dealing with relatives and you need back up around this sensitive area – especially where mother-in-laws are concerned!

 It’s all about letting them know they are appreciated and an important part of their precious grandchild’s life.
 I found a little bit of “divert and distract” always helped.
 When your mother-in-law wants to take over you and your baby’s life and routine, get in quick and change the subject, tell her how lovely that outfit was that she bought your child, ask her some question about what her son was like as a baby.
 This should keep her talking about her own experiences for a while instead of telling you how you should be dealing with your baby.
 It is wonderful that everyone is so enchanted by your new baby but remember you are the mom and this is your life.

-Enjoy it and take control because being a parent is a long journey and one day you could be a mother-in-law too – so take note!
+Just enjoy it, and take control; because being a parent is a long journey and one day you could be a mother-in-law too – so take note!